lytranp/lytranp.github.io/_posts/others/2020-11-13-web-programming.md

 + Rules are applied from the top of style sheet down

 *c.
 JavaScript*
-JavaScript: add interactivity on the top of CSS ad HTML.
++ Add interactivity on the top of CSS ad HTML.
 It interacts with DOM by manipulating DOM nodes.

 *d.
 Process of HTML, CSS, JavaScript*
 User enter URL -> Browser pulls down the HTML document -> download CSS and JavaScript references: first run JavaScript to see if any of the HTML markup has changed, then applies CSS, finally leave JavaScript run